Audiveris/audiveris/docs/_pages/ui_tools/add_inter.md

     - a dot (augmentation, staccato, ...) will be at best recognized as `DOT_set`,
     - and a half or whole rest as `HW_REST_set`.
 For these two cases -- and only for them -- the glyph classifier is not precise enough.
-We'll have to explicitly select a more specific target shape, via the glyph popup menu or via the shape palette.
+We'll have to explicitly select a more specific target shape, via the glyph pop-up menu or via the shape palette.

-#### Via the glyphs popup-menu
+#### Via the glyphs pop-up-menu

-Once a glyph has been selected, we use a mouse right click to access the sheet popup menu, and its `Glyphs` sub-menu.
+Once a glyph has been selected, we use a mouse right click to access the sheet pop-up menu, and its `Glyphs` sub-menu.

 ![](../assets/images/context_glyph.png)